pyarmak/entrada-1x-docs/user/docs/communities/pageactions.md

 * Set the Time Release Options for the discussion forum.
 This controls when the discussion forum will be accessible to users.
 * Click 'Save.'
 * To edit or delete an existing discussion forum, navigate to the discussions page, click on the category name, and then click 'edit' or 'delete' beside the discussion forum you want to modify.
 If you delete a discussion and it was the only discussion forum in a category, the category will also be removed.
+* Note that community members who participate in discussion forums have the option to post anonymously, however, community administrators will be able to see the identity of all users who post to a discussion, whether anonymous or not.
+If you have faculty in community administrator roles responding to discussion posts it may be worth letting them know that students may be posting anonymously.

 #How community administrators can build a space to share documents
 * As a community administrator, navigate to a community and click 'Document Sharing'.